steven-le-thien/INC/README.md

 5. RAxML (only if needed to run RAxML)

 ## Installation
-Run `make` to generate the binary `ml`, used for INC-ML.
+Run `make ml` to generate the binary `ml`, used for INC-ML.
 The command for INC-ML is
 ```
 ml -a <input_alignment> -o <output_prefix> -t <initial_tree> -r <recompute_constraint_trees>
    -d <distance_type> -n <approx_constraint_tree_size> -i <init_tree_method> -c <constraint_tree_method>